Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions

-where the constants $a$ and $S(\zeta,a)$ are as in Theorem \ref{ther:general_measure_Jacobi_UB}. \end{theorem} The proof is based on assigning half of the roots of trial polynomials $q_n$ to the largest atoms $\lambda_k$ of the spectral measure $\rho$, and then adjusting the remaining roots on the segment $[0,\Lambda (n/2)^{-\nu}]$ by rescaling and invoking Theorem \ref{ther:general_measure_Jacobi_UB}.
+where the parameter $a$ and the constants $C_\zeta, R(a,r,\zeta)$ are as in Corollary \ref{corol:HB_upper_bound}. \end{theor} The proof is based on assigning half of the roots of trial polynomials $q_n$ to the largest atoms $\lambda_k$ of the spectral measure $\rho$, and then adjusting the remaining roots on the segment $[0,\Lambda (n/2)^{-\nu}]$ by rescaling and invoking Corollary \ref{corol:HB_upper_bound}.